Acai Berry Juice Benefits and Nutritional Profile

 Orange Juicer Recipe #2 – Breakfast Buddies

-Orange and Grapefruit Slice3 large oranges
+Orange and Grapefruit Slice

 1 grapefruit – red or yellow is fine